Nachiten/QueueBot-Discord/README.md

 rangosMOD=RANK1NUMBER_RANK2NUMBER
 ```

-Important: None of the field should be between "".
+Important: All the env listed above are required and none of them should be between "".